-Bookshare®: Bookshare provides copyrighted material in accessible digital formats to people with qualifying print disabilities.
-It is a web-based library of books, periodicals, and newspapers.
-Millions of people throughout the United States and the world with visual impairments, physical disabilities and severe learning disabilities meet the stringent copyright law exemption that permits reproduction of copyrighted material into specialized formats and distribution for personal use.
-Around the world, individuals that meet these qualifications have access to freely distributable material and copyrighted books for which Bookshare has international permissions.
+Bookshare®: Bookshare is the world's largest online library of books and newspapers accessible to people who have print disability - blindness, low vision, a mobility impairment or a learning disability that affects their ability to read printed material.
+Operating under an exemption in copyright law and with the permission of over 800 publishers, Bookshare has delivered over 11,000,000 copies of books around the world.
+Millions of people that meet the stringent copyright law exemption qualification requirements have access to freely distributable material and copyrighted books for which Bookshare has distribution permission.
 The books and publications can be read with a variety of software applications and hardware devices that produce synthetic speech (text-to-speech), with synchronized text, large print, or Braille.
-This includes a number of tools provided by Benetech, including readers for iOS, Android, and major web browsers.
-Bookshare was launched in February 2002 and has over 391,000 eligible members as of December 31, 2015 in the US and over 65 other countries.
-Through the active participation of thousands of volunteers, partners, universities and over 590 publishers around the world, Bookshare provides people with print disabilities with instant access to more than 385,000 books spanning 27 languages and 150 daily newspapers.
+Bookshare materials are available on iOS and Android phones and tablets, Mac OS and Windows computers, Chromebooks, MP3 players, and on specialty reading devices.
+Bookshare was launched in February 2002 and has over 456,000 eligible members as of December 31, 2016 in the US and over 70 other countries.
+Through the active participation of thousands of volunteers, partners, universities and publishers around the world, Bookshare provides people with print disabilities instant access to more than 540,000 books spanning 33 languages and 150 daily newspapers, in ways that work for them.